magnetikonline/markdown-toc-generate/README.md

 # Markdown TOC generate
 Client side Markdown table of contents (TOC) generator, very rough-and-ready.

-Drop your source markdown document into the textarea, hit **Generate** and a TOC list will be built from found Markdown headings.
+- Drop your source markdown document into the first textarea.
+- Hit **Generate**.
+- A generated TOC list will be placed into the second textarea.

 Available online here: http://magnetikonline.github.io/markdowntocgenerate/.